Murders of the Dickason children: Children and mental health issues

 Lauren Dickason experienced multiple fertility struggles.
 To have children, she had 17 rounds of IVF, and needed donor eggs.
-In 2013, she had her first child, named Sarah, who had to be born after 18 weeks of pregnancy.
-She died shortly after.
-Dickason did not return to work following Sarah's death and became a part-time surgeon assistant to Graham.
+In 2013, she suffered a miscarriage after 18 weeks of pregnancy.
+After her pregnancy loss, Dickason did not return to work and became a part-time surgeon assistant to Graham.

-Dickason had three further children: Liané (who was six years old at the time of her death) and twins Maya and Karla (who were two years old at the time of their deaths).
+Dickason went on to have three children: Liané (who was six years old at the time of her death) and twins Maya and Karla (who were two years old at the time of their deaths).
 Liané was born in September 2014 while Karla and Maya were born in November 2018.
 Following the birth of the twins, the Dickasons enlisted the services of a nanny named Maria Mendy Sibanyoni, who worked for the family between November 2018 and May 2020.

-Dickason was diagnosed with a "major depression order with underlying anxiety" in 2015, that was linked to postpartum depression caused by the loss of Sarah.
+Dickason was diagnosed with a "major depression disorder with underlying anxiety" in 2015, that was linked to postpartum depression caused by her 2013 miscarriage.
 Dickason reportedly experienced flashbacks of the loss of her child, sleep difficulties, crying, suicidal thoughts, panic attacks, restlessness, detached feelings, and intrusive thoughts.
 Dickason experienced anxiety and depression leading up to and following the birth of her twin daughters, which was caused by Karla's cleft palate.

 In May 2019, Dickason saw a psychiatrist after experiencing homicidal thoughts towards her children.
 This episode had been triggered after she and her nanny struggled with putting her twins to bed.
 Dickason has spoken about Karla being a difficult child, saying that Karla lashed out often, slapped and bit her.
 Dickason said that her children were "never enough".